sleuthkit/sleuthkit/README.md

 file for more details.

+## TESTING
+Both unit and end-to-end tests are located in the [test](test/) directory.
+Small and legacy disk images are located in [test/data](test/data/).
+Some tests require disk images that are include in the [Github repository](https://github.com/sleuthkit/sleuthkit_test_data); large disk images are distributed as compressed (.E01) images using [git's extensions for large objects](https://git-lfs.com/).
+By default, this repo resides at [../sleuthkit_test_data](../sleuthkit_test_data].
+However, it can be installed elsewhere by setting the environment variable `SLEUTHKIT_TEST_DATA_DIR`.

+If the disk images are not present, tests requiring the disk images will generate a warning but not an error.

+- Tests can be run by typing `make check`.

+- Tests can be run on a new distribution by typing `make distcheck`.

 ## LICENSE
 There are a variety of licenses used in TSK based on where they were first developed.
 The licenses are located in the [licenses